 Generally, antidepressants suppress REM-stage sleep, and that appears in a prolonged latency to REM sleep and a reduced percentage of REM sleep.
 There actually is a theory that it is the REM-deprivation that is the antidepressant effect of the drugs.

-But nefazodone (Serzone), an atypical antidepressant that is marketed in part for its sleep-aiding properties, is a notable exception because it helps users sleep better, even though it actually increases the percentage of REM sleep and decreases the time to onset of REM.
+But nefazodone (Serzone), an atypical antidepressant that was marketed in part for its sleep-aiding properties, is a notable exception because it helps users sleep better, even though it actually increases the percentage of REM sleep and decreases the time to onset of REM.
 Bupropion (Wellbutrin) and mirtazapine (Remeron) also appear to produce clinical improvement in sleep without favorably altering REM.

 Some antidepressants, such as certain tricyclic agents (amitriptyline, doxepin, desipramine), appear to have a beneficial effect on sleep in depressed patients by reducing the overall percentage of REM sleep and by increasing the number of minutes until the first REM period or REM latency.